pevey/sveltekit-cognito-manual/README.md

 ## Cognito Set Up

 You must have a valid cognito user pool set up.
 Once you set up your user pool, add an app to the user pool with the logout and redirect_uri of https://localhost:5173.
 This is the vite dev address you will be using.
-You must update the other settings in the .env file to match your AWS domain and credentials.
+You must update the other settings in the example.env file to match your AWS domain and credentials.
+Rename the example.env file to .env.
 Note that the client secret does not have the prefix PUBLIC.
 Also note that it is imported in the hooks.server.js file from '$env/static/private' instead of '$env/static/public'.
 It is very important not to change this.

 ## Install